antimof/UxPlay/README.txt

     applied. **After a recent update, Raspberry Pi OS (Bullseye) now supplies an already-patched GStreamer-1.18.4 that works with UxPlay, but needs the `-bt709` option with UxPlay-1.56 or later.**

+-   **The option `-v4l2` (also `-rpi*` options) causes a crash when the client screen is rotated, if used with current Raspberry Pi OS version gstreamer1.0-plugins-good-1.18.4-2+deb11u1+rpt1.
+Solution: don't use these options, or apply the GStreamer backport patch from the UxPlay Wiki.**

 -   Tip: to start UxPlay on a remote host (such as a Raspberry Pi) using
     ssh: